Throwing Bones: How to Make & Read Osteomancy Sets

 Some people choose only natural items like bones, seashells and stones.
 Others choose a mixture.
 Still others choose ONLY household items for their osteomancy set.
 The choice is completely yours!
 Don’t let anyone tell you there’s only one right way…there’s no divination police who will knock at your front door to arrest you if your osteomancy set doesn’t have ALL bones!

-Define YOUR Meaning of Each Piece
+Define YOUR Meaning of Each Bone and Piece

 Next thing, write down each item in your throwing bones set and their meanings in your grimoire.
 I had to do this because some of the items I chose I hadn’t fully defined their meaning.
 I just knew I wanted to include the pieces at first.
 Sit with each piece a minute and really meditate on what that piece means to you.
 What do you first think of when you see this piece?
 How does it make you feel?
 Are there any memories you associate with it?
 Write these things down, too.
-And remember that with each reading and each use, the symbolism might evolve or change completely for each item.
-Keep notes in your grimoire.
-It’s even a wise idea to jot down notes on each reading to compare and contrast.

 How to Throw ‘Dem Bones